Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Problem setting and Algorithm

 and an estimator of $\mu(\theta^t)$ is constructed by:

 Finally, we update for some step size $\alpha_t$ to finish the $t$-th iteration.
-Here we use the ascent ``+" since we are maximizing the objective function.
+It ends up recommending a choice of parameter given by $\hat{\theta}_T$; the algorithm also provides an estimator $\hat{\mu}(\hat{\theta}_T)$ for the (unknown) expected outcome $\mu(\hat{\theta}_T)$ on the recommended choice of parameter.
 The complete algorithm is provided in Algorithm \ref{alg:xxx}.

 Here the gradient estimator \eqref{eq:grad} and function value estimator \eqref{eq:value} may seem not intuitive at first glance.
 They use four points instead of two points in standard finite difference methods.
-Also their specific forms read not intuitive.
-We provide some analysis in the follows.
+We provide some analysis as follows, and discuss why the classical two-point method cannot work in Section \ref{subsec:grad}.
 For \eqref{eq:value}, if we consider $\mu(\cdot)$ to be third-order differentiable, we have for small $h>0$ that

 then plug in and we obtain:

 and

 From above two equations we have: which implies that \eqref{eq:value} gives an estimator of the function value with third order error.
 Thanks to this error order, the ``not intuitive" construction for this estimator can achieve a high-enough accuracy to later facilitate the establishment of a CLT with vanishing bias.